dtrebilco/Taren/README.md

 ```

 ## EnumMacros VALUE_ENUM() / SEQUENTIAL_ENUM()
-These macros provide a way to iterate enum value and associated strings.
+These macros provide a way to iterate enum values and associated strings.
-See the [article.](./Articles/EnumMacros.md) for more details.
+See the [article](./Articles/EnumMacros.md) for more details.
 ```c++
 #define MyEnum_EnumValues(EV) \
             EV(Value1) \